 Investors can instead invest in well-performing mid- and small-cap equities in a staggered manner over a span of 2 to 4 quarters.
 Let the companies in these segments recover from the credit shock and market acceptability.
 Let the companies show growth in line with its pre covid figures (adjusted with growth).
 Until then, do not go overweight on risky investments.

 Before the conclusion.
 I give 2 pieces of advice:

 - Listen to Mr. John Bogle, the Founder of “Vanguard”.
 He says, “Never, ever, ever get out of the market!”.
 It is proven that those who stay in the ups and downs of the Stock Market make much more wealth than those who try to “Time the Market”.

 - Overvaluation in Mid and small-cap space is real!
 Check your portfolio and if need be, consider trimming it down.
 Ask your financial advisor for more information.

 Well, there’s no straight answer.
-It all depends of you and your current Financial & emotional intelligence.
-But, all I can say is that no matter what your decision in this regards be, see to that the above 2 points are considered.
+It all depends on you and your current Financial & emotional intelligence.
+But, all I can say is that no matter what your decision in this regard is, see to it that the above 2 points are considered.